If an alarm doesn't have the ability to monitor and report on what it is supposed to be monitoring and reporting on, can it still be called an alarm?

 If the equipment is using too much juice - that might be a sign of overheating, too much humidity, or something else going wrong.
 It offers real insight into your system, and lets you see and fix a problem before it's too late.

-Is the system you are evaluating durable?
-Is it trusted?
-Has it proven successful for other companies?
-Do you know it works?
 Has it been used successfully in extreme environments?
 Has it worked wherever it is deployed?

-We probably don't need to tell you that the answers to these questions should be "yes."
+The answers to these questions should be "yes."

-So don't settle for second-best.
+You shouldn't be content with "good enough".
 You want to maximize your ROI and keep your system monitored.

 That means looking for central station alarm equipment that is reliable, durable, employs multiprotocol functionality, and is backed by best-in-class support and training.